 Why Does a Relapse take place with people in recovery?

-Why does a relapse take place with people in recovery?
+Why does a relapse take place in people in recovery?

 There is good news for people in recovery because learning how to identify that you are entering the relapse process means you can learn to identify early certain relapse warning signs before your options are reduced to a point of drinking alcohol or drugs.